 Internal tooling and capacity

-Strengthen assessment tools, workflow mapping, evaluation records, documentation, deployment scripts, and delivery staffing.
+Strengthen assessment tools, process mapping, evaluation records, documentation, deployment scripts, and delivery staffing.

 04

-Expand only when delivery quality, support ownership, legal boundaries, and customer proof records can keep pace.
+Expand only when delivery quality, support ownership, legal boundaries, and customer records can keep pace.

 Capital-use bands